Emmanuelle Guyon, the mirror of your emotions

 Japanese Han’i earrings in sterling silver showing a fan.

-The fan occupies a prominent place in Japanese culture, both in daily life and in traditional ceremonies, such as the famous tea ceremony.
-It is also surprising to note that this accessory, often associated with grace and beauty, has also been used as a weapon.
+The fan holds a prominent place in Japanese culture, both in everyday life and in traditional ceremonies, such as the famous tea ceremony.
+In this ceremony, the fan is used to indicate the water temperature and add a touch of elegance to the ritual.
+It is also surprising to note that this accessory, often associated with grace and beauty, was once used as a weapon.
+Folding fans could be concealed to serve as shields or aids in martial arts practice.

-Invented in Japan, the fan was exported to Europe through China, where it quickly won the hearts of aristocrats and elites, becoming a symbol of status and refinement.
+Invented in Japan, the fan was exported to Europe via China, where it quickly won the hearts of aristocrats and elites, becoming a symbol of status and refinement.

 In our creations, you will find a version of the Japanese fan in a pair of engraved silver earrings, named Han’i.
-This jewel takes the form of the folding fan, adorned with subtle designs, and is a tribute to the beauty and grace of this iconic accessory.
+This piece of jewelry features the shape of the folding fan, adorned with subtle designs representing traditional motifs.
+It is a tribute to the beauty and grace of this iconic accessory, while incorporating the rich symbolism and aesthetic of the Japanese fan into modern design.

 Koi: the Japanese fish

 Japan is also renowned for its stunning gardens, where the harmony between man and nature is celebrated.
-The green spaces of Japanese houses are always well organized, offering a haven of peace and tranquility.
-At the heart of these gardens, one often finds a pond, where another iconic animal of Japan majestically reigns: the koi carp.
+The green spaces of Japanese homes are always meticulously organized, providing a haven of peace and tranquility.
+At the heart of these gardens, you often find a pond, where another iconic animal of Japan, the koi fish, majestically resides.

 Japanese koi carp

-The Koi carp, or brocaded carp, is a freshwater fish native to Asia, which originally lived in rice paddies.
-It is a highly prized ornamental fish for its mix of bright colors, ranging from red and white to yellow or black, which gives it a unique beauty and unparalleled elegance.
-The carp is also known for its calm and peaceful nature, making it an ideal pet for those seeking tranquility and serenity in their environment.
+The koi fish, or brocade carp, is a freshwater fish native to Asia that originally lived in rice paddies.
+It is a highly prized ornamental fish known for its vibrant color combinations, ranging from red and white to yellow and black, which give it a unique beauty and unmatched elegance.
+The koi is also renowned for its calm and peaceful nature, making it an ideal companion for those seeking tranquility and serenity in their surroundings.

 japanese koi carp earrings